annika-magaro/grand_challenge/README.md

 ```
 A window will pop up with a demonstration if plot is set to True.
 After it is done, it will return the number of states expanded.

+To run evaluation, users can run the validate_all() function in lpara_star_validation.py.

 ## Demo
 * [LPARA* Demo with Small Obstacles](https://youtu.be/-YL-jlHuD-k)
 * [LPARA* Demo with Large Obstacles](https://youtu.be/hmiuN_hZIZk)